 Diploma Types

-Advanced College and Standard
+Standard

-Credit Categories Advanced Honors (a) Career Ready (b) Alternative (c)
+Gredit Gategories Alternative (a) Advanced (b) College and Career Ready (c)

 English 4 4 4

-Mathematics 4 4 3
+Mathematics 3 4 (f) 4 (f)

-Science 3 3 2
+Science 2 3 3

-WrldHist/Geo/Hum 1 (d) 1 (d) -
+Wrld Hist/Geo/Hum - 1 (d) 1 (d)

 US History 1 1 1

 American Govt 0.5 0.5 0.5

 Economics and Fin Lit 0.5 0.5 0.5

 Physical Ed 2 2 2

 Health Ed 0.5 0.5 0.5

 Use of Computers 0.5 0.5 0.5

-Arts/Hum/CTE 1 1 1 (d)
+Arts/Hum/CTE 1 (d) 1 1

 Electives 6 6 6

-Flex Credit - - 2 (e)
+Flex Credit 2 (e) - -

-Total 24 24 23
+Total 23 24 24

-GPA Requirement 3.25 unweighted 3.25 weighted -
+GPA Requirement - 3.25 weighted 3.25 weighted

-- (a) The Advanced Honors Diploma is based on the Advanced Diploma and requires 12 of the 24 credits to be Honors or higher in the following credit categories: English (3), Mathematics (2), Science (2), Social Studies (2), Foreign Language (1), and any other Credit Category (2).
-This diploma will continue to be an option for students through the Cohort of 2025.
-CCSD Regulation 5127. - (b) Additional College and Career Ready Diploma requirements: - One (1) of the mathematics credits must be Algebra II or higher, and - Proficiency in two languages, or two (2) credits in: AP courses, IB courses, Dual Enrollment/Dual Credit courses, a CTE program of study, Work-Based Learning courses, or a world language course, and - Earn a College-Ready endorsement or a Career-Ready endorsement, or earn both. - (c) Students with significant cognitive disabilities may earn the Alternative Diploma through participation in the NAA instead of the ACT.
-This diploma is included in a school's graduation rate, and students remain eligible for IDEA services until their 22nd birthday. - (d) CCSD students must take World History or Geography to earn either the Arts/Humanities/CTE credit for the Standard Diploma or the World History/Geography credit for the other diplomas.
+- (a) Students with significant cognitive disabilities may earn the Alternative Diploma through participation in the NAA instead of the ACT.
+The Alternative Diploma is included in a school's graduation rate, and students remain eligible for IDEA services until their 22nd birthday. - (b) The Advanced Diploma requires 24 units of credits and a 3.25 unweighted or weighted GPA.
+CCSD Regulation 5127. - (c) Additional College and Career Ready Diploma requirements: - One (1) of the mathematics credits must be Algebra II or higher, and - Proficiency in two languages, or two (2) credits in: AP courses, IB courses, Dual Enrollment/Dual Credit courses, a CTE program of study, Work-Based Learning courses, or two years of the same world language course, and - Earn a College-Ready endorsement or a Career-Ready endorsement, or earn both. - (d) CCSD students must take World History or Geography to earn either the Arts/Humanities/CTE credit for the Standard Diploma or the World History/Geography credit for the other diplomas.

-(e) Flex Credits are: a 2nd or 3rd year CTE course, or a 4th year of mathematics (Algebra II or higher), or a 3rd year of science, or a 3rd year of social studies.
-World History will only be a Flex Credit if a student also takes Geography.
+- (e) Flex Credits are: a 2nd or 3rd year of the same CTE course, or a 4th year of mathematics (Algebra II or higher), or a 3rd year of science, or a 3rd year of social studies.
+World History will only be a Flex Credit if a student also takes Geography. - (f) One of the four units of mathematics must be Algebra II or higher.